Bobo Chan

-Bobo Chan Man-Woon is a former Hong Kong singer and model.
+Bobo Chan Man-woon (陳文媛, born 18 September 1979) is a former Hong Kong singer and model.
 She was also an actress in several film and TV-series.

 Life and career

 Bobo's first film role was in 1999's Tempting Heart.
 In 2001, she debut her first CD, titled Shine.
 Between 2003 and 2005, she joined TVB and was featured in four of their dramas before parting ways.
 In between 2005 and 2008, Bobo reduced her involvement with acting and focused on other projects until the infamous leak of Edison Chen's scandal photos affected her career.

 Photo scandal

 In January and February 2008, explicit photos were found online involving Chan and Edison Chen.
 Compromising pics of Bobo privately posing nude and performing fellatio for Edison were leaked over the internet.
 The scandal also involved Gillian Chung, Cecilia Cheung, and others.
 The photos badly affected Bobo's career and personal life: strong public scrutiny, cancellation of media contracts, ending all product endorsements in her image, and the end of her engagement.
 Bobo went into seclusion along with those involved in the photos for over a year in hopes to return when public scrutiny has lessened.
 She traveled to the US for a time to avoid the media storm to find some peace; unfortunately, even after a year, it remained in public consciousness.